-Most expatriates find South Korea to be a very safe country.
-The main threats to personal safety that expats will come across are either related to the weather or petty crimes such as pickpocketing in crowded marketplaces.
+Safety in South Korea is generally excellent for foreigners living here.
+The main threats to your personal safety are either weather-related or petty crimes such as pickpocketing in crowded marketplaces.

-Generally, the risk of terrorism in South Korea is considered low, although tensions between North and South Korea mean that foreign residents should follow the news media to keep up to date with the political situation.
+The risk of terrorism in South Korea is considered low.
+Tensions between North and South Korea mean you should follow the news media to keep up to date with the political situation.

-As it's likely that expats will need to undergo a medical check on arrival if they plan to work in South Korea, it is important to keep in mind that drug use or possession isn't tolerated.
-As such, the results of a drug test could result in detainment or deportation.
+You’ll likely need to undergo a medical check on arrival if you plan to work in South Korea.
+Drug use or possession isn’t tolerated.
+The results of a drug test could result in detainment or deportation.

 Crime in South Korea

-Although there are incidents of bag-snatching, pickpocketing and petty theft in larger cities such as Seoul and Busan, the crime rate in South Korea is low.
-As with any major city, there are some areas that are considered unsafe at certain times.
+Crime in South Korea is low, although incidents of bag-snatching, pickpocketing and petty theft do occur in larger cities such as Seoul and Busan.
+As with any major city, some areas are considered unsafe at certain times.

-Expats should follow normal safety precautions such as locking doors, being aware of personal belongings in crowded areas and tourist hotspots, avoiding walking alone at night through isolated areas, and only using reputable taxi companies.
+Follow normal safety precautions such as locking doors, being aware of your belongings in crowded areas and tourist hotspots, avoiding walking alone at night through isolated areas, and only using reputable taxi companies.

 Women in South Korea

-In general, South Korea is extremely safe for female expats.
-It is even possible to walk around late at night without feeling scared.
+South Korea is extremely safe for women.
+You can walk around late at night without feeling scared.
 That said, inappropriate touching and comments are a reality.

-It's not uncommon for Korean men to follow expat women around, especially when they've been drinking.
+It’s not uncommon for Korean men to follow foreign women around, especially when they’ve been drinking.
 There have also been cases of men exposing themselves to women on subways or buses or touching women inappropriately.
-In most cases, these men will back off when ignored or if they're firmly told to stop.
-The South Korean police are also helpful with these situations and are usually more than happy to escort women home if they're feeling uncomfortable.
+In most cases, these men will back off when ignored or if you tell them firmly to stop.
+The South Korean police generally respond when called for these situations.
+Emergency services are swift, and you can call 112 for police assistance if you feel threatened or unsafe.

 Natural disasters in South Korea